Add VALUE with original thinking

 … that doesn’t go against the flow

-With many things in life, there is a dominant way of thinking; a prevailing idea or accepted “norm”.
-Try recognizing dominant thinking and deliberately going off on a tangent.
-The less-traveled path you choose, the more “creative” your thinking becomes.
+With many things in life, there is a dominant way of thinking, a prevailing idea, or an accepted “norm”.

-A school holds its fairs annually just after midyear exams to raise funds.
+Your child’s school holds annual fairs after midyear exams to raise funds.
 The fairs are motivated by the needs of the school to have sufficient funding to deliver the quality of education expected by parents, thereby gaining full support from the parents, teachers and the wider community.

-Each year the school “more than adequately” manages to get by, and it is thanks to the annual school fair and the combined hard work of parents, teachers, and students that they create such a successful outcome.
+Each year the school “more than adequately” manages to get by, and it is thanks to the annual school fair and the combined efforts of parents, teachers, and students that they create such a successful outcome.

 Now you might ask why I would question such a successful and positive event?